Bundesliga: Alphonso Davies revels in new role as Bayern dust off Greuther Fürth | DW | 24.09.2021

 Most of Bayern's attacks went down their left side via Davies, so it was little surprise that their opener inside 10 minutes was supplied by the Canadian.
 He stretched his legs into a vacuum of space on the Fürth right, and his low pullback, albeit via a fortuitous deflection, fell to Thomas Müller, who tucked it away via the inside of the post.
 In doing so, Müller nudged ahead of Karl-Heinz Rummenigge in Bayern's all-time scoring list with only Robert Lewandowski and top scorer Gerd Müller having scored more.

-Robert Lewandowski almost scored a record-equalling 16th straight league game with a goal — but it was given as an own goal.
+Robert Lewandowski almost scored for a record-equaling 16th-straight league game — but this was given as an own goal.

 Despite a late but deserved consolation for Fürth via Cedric Itten's header, Bayern extend their lead at the top of the table to three points, for 24 hours at least.
 But it's the emergence of Davies in a position that he was seemingly born to play that will give Nagelsmann the most satisfaction.
 Sometimes the best ideas are right in front of you.